pdave34/fifa_players_api/README.md

 ## Introduction

 [FastAPI](https://fastapi.tiangolo.com/) implementation for managing mock list of players.
-This mock list of players has been adjusted with randomized skill attributes and originatefrom [data.world](https://data.world/raghav333/fifa-players).
+This mock list of players has been adjusted with randomized skill attributes and originate from [data.world](https://data.world/raghav333/fifa-players).

 ## Instructions